MooersLab/writingLogTemplate/README.md

 We know others who have suggested keeping a writing diary, but these diaries are not project-specific.
 Keeping the document specific to one project is essential to narrow one's focus.

-Busy academics often have to work on several writing projects in a given week because they do not have the luxury of working on one writing project at a time.
+Busy academics often have to work on several writing projects in a given week because they do not have the luxury of working on one project at a time.
 The one project-at-a-time approach has a lower cognition load, but it also gives the subconscious less time to develop ideas in the background of one's mind.
 Working on several projects in parallel leads to juggling dozens to hundreds of thoughts about several writing projects.
 Keeping all these thoughts across multiple projects in one document leads to a tangled mess that is very laborious and time-consuming to parse.